-Discussion Facilitating / Participation / Discussion Questions: 20%
+Discussion Leading / Participation / Discussion Questions: 20%

 Class discussion in a capstone seminar is more than expected; it is a given.
 Everyone has his or her own style of discussion, and I do not expect to turn those who prefer not to speak often in class into debate champions.
-Nevertheless, I do expect that each of you will at some point in the semester facilitate a course discussion on the week of your choosing.
+Nevertheless, I do expect that each of you will at some point in the semester co-lead a course discussion on the topic of your choosing.
 You will have your classmates’ questions to serve as a point of departure (see below), which you may use as you wish.
-There will be a sign-up sheet distributed online for discussion facilitators to use.
-Discussion facilitators are responsible for generating five questions on the readings to distribute to class via Canvas.
-The discussion facilitating questions will comprise 10% of your course grade.
+There will be a sign-up sheet posted on Canvas for you to sign up to lead a discussion.
+Discussion leaders will prepare five questions drawn from the readings and will post them no later than Wednesday at 5:00 pm.
+The discussion leadership portion of your participation will comprise 10% of your course grade.

 Because this is a capstone course, it is expected that you will have already absorbed the importance of class attendance.
 I strongly encourage you to attend every class and be prepared for lively and stimulating discussion.
-To that end, I will require that each of you on the weeks that you are not facilitating discussions to prepare one discussion question for the upcoming class to submit to the discussion leader.
-These should be drawn from the readings and should reflect any questions, comments, or cries of outrage you may have regarding the arguments set forth by the authors.
+To that end, unless you are a discussion leader, I will require that each of you prepare one discussion question every week for the upcoming class to submit via Canvas.
+This question should be drawn from the readings and should reflect any questions, comments, or cries of outrage you may have regarding the arguments set forth by the authors.
 These discussion questions will not be graded individually, but together will count for 10% of your course grade.
 They most definitely will help you get the most from the class.
-I will prepare the first set of discussion questions as a template for future assignments.